met4citizen/Hypergraph/README.md

 skip to the end.
 Whenever the system has branches, the first four branches can be shown separately or in any combination.

-The tracked sequencings 1-4 can be visualized separately in any combination.
+If `Past` is selected, the full history of the local multiway system is shown in space mode.
+By default only the leaf edges of the system are visible.

-If `Past` is set, the full history of the local multiway system is shown in space mode.
-Otherwise only the leaf edges of the system are visible.
+If `Phase` is selected, hyper-dimensional branchial coordinates are projected into 3D/2D and new forces are applied to nodes based on the projected coordinates.
+Note: Multidimensional scaling is a CPU intensive task, so it can not be used while the simulation is running.
+EXPERIMENTAL, FUNCTIONALITY LIKELY TO CHANGE.

 The two sliders change the visual appearance of the graph by tuning the parameters of the underlying force engine.
 Note: Changing the viewpoint or the forces do not in any way change the multiway system itself only